DO YOUR GUMS BLEED WHEN YOU BRUSH? ARE YOU A LITTLE WORRIED?

 Inflamed gums can result in bleeding and tenderness or pain.
-Without attending to the signs and symptoms, this the bacteria can cause further permanent damage which can include bone loss of the jaws, and recession of the gums.
+Without attending to the signs and symptoms, this bacteria can cause further permanent damage, which can include bone loss of the jaws and recession of the gums.
 This is called gum or periodontal disease.

-Just like other medical conditions such as early stages of high blood pressure or diabetes, majority of people don’t know they suffer from gum disease as it usually slow and painless.
+Just like other medical conditions such as the early stages of high blood pressure or diabetes, the majority of people don’t know they suffer from gum disease as it is usually slow and painless.

 While the symptoms of gum disease can be subtle, some of the early warning signs include:

 - Plaque & tartar build up